 Three themes provide a coherent and strong conceptual narrative to the module.
 These overarching themes provide a way of relating different and disparate knowledge to a conceptually organised framework.
 The first theme is Representations and Realities which deals primarily with ambivalence, ambiguity and the conflicted tensions/struggles that might result from the everyday practice of managing.
 Representations could be theories, discourse, or the taken-for-granted common sense understandings of a topic, that sharply contrast with what happens in practice/our lived experience of everyday work.
 The second theme, Traditional and Contemporary, provides an opportunity to show how the world of work, and academic ideas, are constantly reshaping.
 This theme complements representations and realities, allowing you to imagine new realities and alternatives for the future, but also challenge those that have been dominant for some time.
 The third theme, Unitarism and Pluralism, challenges the idea that there is one best way and the assumption that when we speak of ‘an organisation’ we are talking about one harmonious and homogenous entity.

 The module comprises 21 study sessions, each of which represent a week of study.
 You will be required to study between 12 and 15 hours per week for six months.

 Satisfactory participation at the 14-day online equivalent of the residential school is required.
 In the online version you should expect to spend about 1.5 hours per day on various tasks and activities.

-Please note that if you start this module in May, the residential school is likely to be towards the end of August.
-If you start in November, the residential school is likely to be towards the end of February/early March 2021.
+Please note that if you start this module in November, the online school is likely to be towards the end of February/early March 2021.
+If you start in May, the online school is likely to be towards the end of August.
 (These dates are subject to change).